ChrisBrumfitt01/poll-service/README.md

 This application is my submission for the Dizplai coding challenge, as part of their recruitment process.
 This repository contains both the frontend and backend.

-The backend was written using Java and Spring Boot and Maven.
-The frontend was written using React.
+The backend was written using Java 21, Spring Boot and Maven.
+The frontend was written using React, NodeJS and Vite.

 ## Running the application